Class of 2020,

 You’ve made it once more to the end of a year

-In science, I don’t always get to give life advice
+Teaching science, I don’t often give life advice

 You’ve made it through quarks and Einstein’s Equation